 Lentil and kidney bean dal is a delicious vegan red kidney bean curry.
 It’s a perfect quick healthy meal to suit anyone looking for a really filling curry.

-This lentil and kidney bean dal isn’t made with dried kidney beans like the traditional dal makhani.
+You see I’ve saved time as this lentil dal recipe isn’t made with dried kidney beans like the traditional dal makhani.

-I’ve also substituted the cream in the traditional version with a few tablespoons of grated coconut cream
+I’ve also substituted the cream which you’ll find in a traditional version of this lentil and kidney bean curry with a few tablespoons of grated coconut cream.

 That means this recipe still has that delicious authentic creamy consistency, but not the calories!

 So, folks if you’re like me and you love a good curry, not only is this lentil and kidney bean dal just absolutely delicious, but it’s totally packed full of nutrition too!

 So where did I get the idea for this curry recipe from?

 Well, those of you who follow the blog regularly will know I’m a HUGE curry fan.

 Plus, you’ll recall I often talk about where I got the idea for a particular dish from, or who / what inspired me to put it together.

 Well in this case this lentil and kidney bean dal was inspired by Rick Stein.